cpetig/wasm-shm-test/README.md

  - On wasmtime the complex example built by `build-wasm.sh` ends in a deadlock, while fusing consumer and publisher into one module fixes this somehow.
- - The wasi-clocks emulation for symmetric works around that async functions are not yet supported by symmetric (streams and futures work).
  - The complex example can create a foundation for [caller provided buffers](https://github.com/WebAssembly/component-model/issues/369).